 What type of Soviet Arcade Games were made?

 All the games were made to promote Marxist thinking and ideology.
-They were created to instil a sense of patriotism to the cause.
+They were created to instill a sense of patriotism in the cause.

 Instead of entering space or fantasy worlds, the arcade games would see you using strategy to take down battleships and aiming for targets using a sniper rifle.
 Or, it would test your strength by using a hammer or pulling turnips!